 The Board's Risks Management Committee is an advisory entity for the Board plenum with regard to market risks and interest risks in the bank portfolio.
 In the first quarter of 2017, the policy document on management of market risks and interest risks was revised.
-There were no deviations from the specified risk appetite in the second quarter of 2017.
-The Bank continues to implement interest risk management principles, as published in the Basel Committee's position paper dated April 2016.
+There were no deviations from the specified risk appetite in the first quarter of 2017.
+There were also no significant deviations in the actual policy applied from the specified policy.
+The Bank is reviewing and preparing to continue implementation of interest risk management principles in 2017, as published in the Basel Committee's position paper dated April 2016.